 - Cool Off – Finally, depending on the situation, you may be very angry or frustrated with your loved one.
 If your son or daughter was arrested or your husband was picked up for drunk driving, odds are you’re going to be mad.
 There will be a time for punishment, but don’t react out of anger.
 Still act in their best interests.
 Contact a lawyer and talk about getting them out of jail, don’t just let them sit behind bars to “teach them a lesson.”
 Let’s focus on making the best out of the criminal situation before we move on to personal punishments or privilege losses.
 Don’t make their criminal situation worse because you were angry and worked against their best interests.
 We know you’re angry, but find a way to cool off before reacting, otherwise you can make things worse.

-If you need help after a loved one has been arrested, give Brett and the team at Appelman and Lloyd a call today.
+If you need help after a loved one has been arrested, give Brett and the team at Appelman Law a call today.